Daniel Chapter 9

 , because we have sinned against Him.

 9:12 And He has confirmed His words, which He spoke against us, and against our judges that judged us, by bringing upon us a great evil.
-For under the whole heavens [it] has not been done as [it] has been done on Jerusalem.
+Because under the whole heavens [it] has not been done like [it] has been done in Jerusalem.

 9:13 As it is written in the Torahתּוֹרָה